dkouatch/video-to-audio-through-text/README.md

 ## Inference-Instructions
 Below we show setup of VATT-LLama-T inference, other variants of VATT inference are similar.

+1. Set up the environment (The project has been tested on Linux enviroment):
+   - create a conda environment with Python 3.10 with torch version 2.0.1 and cuda 11.7:
+      ```bash
+         conda create --prefix vatt_env python=3.10
+         conda activate vatt_env
+         pip install torch==2.0.1+cu117 torchvision==0.15.2+cu117 torchaudio==2.0.2+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
+      ```
-1. Set up the environment (The project has been tested on Linux enviroment): create a conda environment with Python 3.10 with torch version 2.0.1 and cuda 11.7.
-Then run the ``pip install -r requirements.txt" under the vatt folder.
-Then go to the folder "third_party/hf-dev/transformers" and "third_party/peft" respectively to install modified version of these two libraries (required by vatt) using "pip install -e ."
+   -  Go to ``vatt`` folder, and run ``pip install -r requirements.txt``.
+   -  Go to the folder "third_party/hf-dev/transformers" and "third_party/peft" respectively to install modified version of these two libraries (required by vatt) using "pip install -e ."

 2. Go to the folder vatt/vt2a and add PYTHONPAPTH by "export PYTHONPATH=/path/to/vatt:$PYTHONPATH".
 Run the script "vt2a_mlm_ff_generation.py" to generate the audio tokens and save to a folder of your choice.
 Before running, make sure to configure all required paths of model checkpoints and data (those occurences of "/path/to/" in vt2a_mlm_ff_generation.py) for correct paths.
 Also, make sure to configure required paths in the yaml config file in ``configs/vt2a_mlm_alibi_mix_large_unicodec_vgg_stage_2.yaml''.